conduktor/conduktor-docs/docs/navigation/console/schema-registry.md

 To see an example of setting up Schema Registry, head to [Part 3 of this blog post](https://www.conduktor.io/blog/what-is-the-schema-registry-and-why-do-you-need-to-use-it).
 This example uses an Aiven cluster and Karaspace Schema Registry.

-## Create Subject
+## Create subject

-Once Schema Registry is setup, you can explore your Subjects in the **Schema Registry** tab from the left-hand menu.
-From there, click on the **New Subject** button in the top right corner.
+Once Schema Registry is setup, you can explore your Subjects in the **Schema registry** tab from the left-hand menu.
+From there, click on the **New subject** button in the top right corner.
 This will open a side panel where you can configure your new Subject.

 import CreateSubject from './assets/create-subject.png'